 Accessible Arts Newsletter

-Our monthly email newsletter is used to notify subscribers of information relevant to our work and the broader field of arts and disability.
+Our email newsletters are used to notify subscribers of information relevant to our work and the broader field of arts and disability.
 Individuals must register as subscribers for this service and your details will only be known to Accessible Arts staff.
 Your details are transferred to our database.
 We will not disclose your details to a third party unless we are legally required to do so.

-If we are giving personal information about a person whose information we hold, we will seek your permission first and advise you as to why we are disclosing your information to a third party.
-You also have the right to access the information you have provided to Accessible Arts.
+If we are giving personal information about a person whose information we hold, we will seek your permission first and advise you why we are disclosing your information to a third party.
+You have the right to access the information you have provided to Accessible Arts.

 Anyone who believes that personal information has not been appropriately handled under this policy has recourse through the procedures established in the Participant Complaints policy.